getpelican/pelican/README.rst

 Why the name "Pelican" ?
 ------------------------

-Heh, you didnt noticed?
+Heh, you didn't noticed?
 "Pelican" is an anagram for "Calepin" ;)

 Dependencies
 ------------